California’s GOP Senate leader was under quarantine. She spoke with no mask at a huge prayer event anyway.

 But state leaders are now warning that the event’s impact could actually be a mass coronavirus outbreak.
 Although Grove’s permit allowed 1,000 people and required social distancing, the California Highway Patrol said three times as many showed up; videos showed virtually no social distancing or masks in the crowd.

-“It does not help to have thousands and thousands of people not practicing physical distancing or social distancing not wearing masks,” Gov. Gavin Newsom (D) said on Tuesday of the service, adding that “literally someone can lose their lives” as a result.
+“It does not help to have thousands and thousands of people not practicing physical distancing or social distancing not wearing masks,” Gov. Gavin Newsom (D) said on Tuesday of the event, adding that “literally someone can lose their lives” as a result.

 Grove has come under added fire because she was supposed to be quarantining after coming into close contact with state Sen. Brian Jones (R), who tested positive on Aug.
 26 for covid-19.
 Instead, she took the stage on Sunday and spoke at length to the crowd — while failing to wear a mask.